-Note: These recommendations are applicable to ischemic stroke and transient ischemic attack.
+Note: These recommendations are applicable to ischemic stroke and/or transient ischemic attack.

-- Patients with a recent ischemic stroke or TIA attributed to a PFO should have an evaluation by clinicians with stroke and cardiovascular expertise [Evidence Level C].
+- Patients with a recent ischemic stroke suspected to be related to a PFO should have an evaluation by healthcare professionals with stroke and cardiovascular expertise [Evidence Level C].

-- For carefully-selected patients with a recent ischemic stroke or TIA attributed to a PFO, PFO device closure plus long-term antiplatelet therapy is recommended over long-term antithrombotic therapy alone provided all the following criteria are met [Evidence Level A]:
+- For carefully selected patients with a recent ischemic stroke attributed to a PFO, PFO device closure plus long-term antiplatelet therapy is recommended over long-term antithrombotic therapy alone provided all the following criteria are met [Evidence Level A]:

 - Age 18-60 years;

 - The diagnosis of the index stroke event is confirmed by imaging as a non-lacunar embolic ischemic stroke.

 - The patient has been evaluated by a neurologist or healthcare professional with stroke expertise, and the PFO is felt to be the most likely cause for the index stroke event following a thorough etiological evaluation that has excluded alternate likely etiologies.